Batunacun2020/XGBoost-SHAP-values/README.md

-# XGBoost-SHAP-values： Prediction of grassland degradation
+# XGBoost-SHAP-values：Prediction of grassland degradation

 ## Background
 This project aims to simulating and predicting grassland degradation by using Machine Learning (ML) method, XGBoost.
 SHAP values was used to "crack the black model", XGBoost.
 SHAP values were useful for analysing the complex relationship between the different drivers of grassland degradation.
 ### Objectives
-Xilingol located in Inner Mongolia, China, is a good case study for simulating grassland degradation due to its typical grassland.
+Xilingol is located in Inner Mongolia, China, is a good case study for simulating grassland degradation due to its typical grassland.
 From 2000 to 2015, about 10.2% of the total area in Xilingol, has experienced grassland degradation.
 We are primarily interested in learning whether ML models can achieve a better predictive quality than linear methods, in addition to improving our understanding of how grassland degrades in Xilingol.
 The objects in this project as following:
 (1) Can machine learning models achieve a better predictive quality than linear methods?
 (2) How can we open the nonlinear relationships of the black box model?
-Based on this objects, we organized a ML model, SHAP to interpret the results of the purely data-driven approach.
+Based on this objects, A set of twenty drivers was analysed using XGBoost, involving four alternative sampling strategies, and SHAP to interpret the results of the purely data-driven approach.
 ### Related publication
-This project has been published on the journal of "Geoscientific Model Development", please check the link to download it: https://gmd.copernicus.org/preprints/gmd-2020-59/#discuSHAP to interpret the results of the purely data-driven approach.ssion
+This project has been published on the journal of "Geoscientific Model Development", please check the link to download it: https://gmd.copernicus.org/preprints/gmd-2020-59/#discuSHAP
 ## Install
 Please check the install.txt.
 ## Data collection